 But what there is to discover is that the reward is so small in proportion to the impact of what it’s costing us in our life.

-By continuing my eating disorder and destructive relationship with food, I didn’t have to hold a mirror up to my self judgements.
+By continuing my eating disorder and destructive relationship with food, I didn’t have to hold a mirror up to my self judgments.

 Instead of working on having confidence and self-love I had to deal with the weight.
 Sometimes losing weight seems like an easier battle than actually going to fight for what we really want out of life.